 - A course will be counted as fulfilling the major/minor requirement only if it is not taken as fulfilling another curriculum requirement. - The major# option/minor option is open to all HKU undergraduates.
-Candidates are required to have Level 3/above in HKDSE Biology, Chemistry or Combined Science OR equivalent courses.
-Those without a science background before entering University can consider taking introductory science courses such as CHEM1041 Foundations of chemistry, SCNC1112 Fundamentals of modern science to demonstrate their proficiency in the sciences (subject to the approval from the Department of Psychology), before enrolling in the neuroscience core courses.
+Candidates are required to have Level 3/above in HKDSE Biology, Chemistry or Combined Science OR equivalent courses(subject to the approval from the Department of Psychology), before enrolling in the neuroscience core courses. - It is preferable for the candidates to have knowledge in basic sciences or computer programming prior to the enrollment in neuroscience courses.